webdriverio-community/wdio-chromedriver-service/README.md

 Note:
 If you're working with WebdriverIO v6, use version 6.X.X\
 If you're working with WebdriverIO v5, use version 5.X.X\
-If you're working with WebdriverIO v4, use version 4.X.X\

 ----